Laptop Mag Verdict

 Lenovo's ThinkPad X1 Yoga proves that ThinkPads don't need carbon fiber to compete.
 Made from CNC aluminum, the ThinkPad X1 Yoga's chassis is now thinner and lighter yet just as durable as ever.
-Combine that sleek frame with a gorgeous 1080p display, a best-in-class keyboard and all-day battery life, and the ThinkPad X1 Yoga is easily one of the best business laptops around.
+Combine that sleek frame with a gorgeous 1080p display, a best-in-class keyboard and all-day battery life, and the ThinkPad X1 Yoga is easily one of the best business laptops and best ThinkPads around.

 That said, the ThinkPad X1 Yoga doesn't have an SD card slot and it's considerably heavier than its clamshell counterpart, the ThinkPad X1 Carbon.
 You also might want to wait for Lenovo to update the 4th-Gen model with 10th-Gen CPUs.
 Despite these shortcomings, the ThinkPad X1 Yoga is one of the best laptops — for business users or anyone else.